-Biosolids (sewage sludge) add slow release nutrients and organic matter to soil.
+Biosolids (sewage sludge, Milorganite®) add slow-release nutrients and organic matter to soil.
 They are available from some communities or sewer treatment districts in bulk and from garden stores in bags.

 Some biosolids are extremely high in salts.
-For example, tests on MetroGro report a salt content of 38.3 dS/m (38.3 mmhos/cm), which is considerably above acceptable tolerances for soil amendments.
-(A soil amendment above 10 dS/m is considered questionable.)
+For example, tests on MetroGro report a salt content of 38.3 mmhos/cm, which is considerably above acceptable tolerances for soil amendments.
+(A soil amendment above 10 mmhos/cm is considered questionable.)
 For details on salty soil amendments, refer to CMG GardenNotes #224, Saline Soils.